m-wiesner/BCUBED/README.md

 ## Inputs
 --------------------------------------------------------------------------------
-       L: An NxM matrix containing class labels for each data point.
+       L: An NxM matrix containing class labels for each data point (for the multiclass case, once implemented).
 Each row represents the ith data point and each column contains a 0, or 1 in the jth column indicating membership of label j.
-          Alternatively, if hard class labels are available, L can be input as an Nx1 vector where each entry is its class label
+Alternatively, if hard class labels are available, L can be input as an Nx1 vector where each entry is its class label.

        K: Defined identically to L except for this variable stores cluster assignments for each data point